Pscx/Pscx/README.md

 Disconnects a specific remote desktop session on a system running Terminal Services/Remote Desktop

-### `Disconnect-TerminalSession`

-Disconnects a specific remote desktop session on a system running Terminal Services/Remote Desktop

 ### `Dismount-VHD`

 Dismounts a Virtual Hard Drive (VHD) file.

 ### `e`

-Edits a file using a regex pattern to find text to be replaced by a specified replacement string.

-### `Edit-File`

 Edits a file using a regex pattern to find text to be replaced by a specified replacement string.